 Nisi tū āmīsissēs, numquam recēpissem.
 (Cat.
 M. 11)

-Unless had lost it, I should not have recovered it.
+Unless had lost it, I should not

 [Past]